 The Importance of Phoneme Segmentation for Kids

-When a child learns or understands phoneme segmentation, it would help in breaking words into sounds.
+When a child learns or understands phoneme segmentation, it helps in breaking words into sounds.
 By doing so, your child would find it easy to blend them, which would assist in developing their reading skills.

 There has been yet another study conducted recently, which shows how new learners can improve their reading skills as they work on phoneme segmentation.
 It can also play a vital role in enhancing a child’s writing skills, including building vocabulary and spelling.